 Currently, he is a band director at Fishers Junior High in Fishers, Indiana.
 He has experience teaching and performing with award winning concert bands, jazz bands, marching bands, orchestras, and chamber groups in Chicago, Indiana, and Ohio.
 Chris’ outside interests include exercising, reading, traveling, and cooking.

 Kylie Stultz-Dessent is currently pursuing a Doctorate in Clarinet at Indiana University's Jacobs School of Music, studying with James Campbell.
-She received her Master's degree in 2014 from the Cincinnati College-Conservatory of Music and graduated with high honors from Indiana University in 2012.
+She received her Master's degree in 2014 from the Cincinnati College-Conservatory of Music and graduated with high honors from Indiana University Jacobs School of Music in 2012.
 As a performer, she has attended international music festivals such as Orford Summer Academy, Windfest, and the Banff Centre Masterclasses.
+She is a member of the award winning Novacane Quartet, a innovative group dedicated to performing chamber music around the country.
 Kylie regularly performs with local symphonies in Indiana and Ohio and in 2010, she performed as a guest soloist with the Columbus Symphony Orchestra in Columbus, Indiana.

 In addition to performing, Kylie is a dedicated and passionate clarinet teacher.
 Her students have placed in All-State ensembles, received top ratings at solo festivals and competitions, and have successfully auditioned for prestigious music schools.
-She is currently the clarinet instructor at Columbus North High School and Carmel High School in Indiana.
+She is currently serving as adjunct Instructor of Clarinet and Chamber Music at Ball State University in Muncie, Indiana.
+In addition to her position at BSU, she is the clarinet instructor at Columbus North High School and Carmel High School in Indiana.

-Every summer Kylie co-directs the Indiana Clarinet Experience in 2014 - a six day clarinet summer camp in Brown County, Indiana she co-founded with fellow Novacane Quartet member, Erik Franklin, in 2014.
+Every summer Kylie directs the Indiana Clarinet Experience in 2014 - a six day clarinet summer camp in Brown County, Indiana she co-founded with fellow Novacane Quartet member, Erik Franklin, in 2014.

-Kylie splits her time each week between Bloomington, Columbus, and Indianapolis, Indiana.
-In her free time, she enjoys spending time with her husband, cooking, and traveling.
+Kylie splits her time each week between, Columbus, Indianapolis, and Muncie Indiana.
+In her free time, she enjoys spending time with her husband, Chris.

 Joshua Espinoza is a freelance pianist and teacher in Indianapolis, and formerly on faculty at Morehead State University (KY) and Franklin College (IN).
 He has performed with notable artists including Gail Wynters, Joel Spencer, Marietta Simpson, Joe Lulloff, Kenny Phelps, Sophie Faught, and Rob Dixon, and on national stages including the Jazz Kitchen (Indianapolis) and Piccolo Spoleto (Charleston).